 - PVS and XenServer provide an improved functional paradigm by providing a unique value available when used together.

 - PVS provides support for local, NAS and SAN attached storage in XenServer.

 - Deployments experience improved fault tolerance, with tolerance for outage instances of a PVS server.

-This feature is only supported on XenServer version 7.1 with the proxy capability installed.
+This feature is only supported on XenServer version 7.1 (or later) with the proxy capability installed.
 UI changes only occur when you are using that type of hypervisor.
 To use this feature, an optional package must be installed on the XenServer host(s).
 There are no additional dependencies on the installer.

 For more information on the relationship between XenServer and PVS, refer to the blog XenServer and PVS: Better Together.

 Citrix recommends that you do not disable the PVS-Accelerator feature on a VM using the XenServer console.
 When disabled using this method, PVS fails to recognize the configuration change and continues to believe that the PVS-Accelerator feature is enabled on that VM.If you want to disable this feature for a single device, see the sections Enabling or disabling PVS Accelerator for individual devices and Enabling or disabling PVS Accelerator for all devices on a host later in this article.